 The process typically begins with filling out an online application form along with a CV and cover letter.
 If you are successful at this stage, you will progress to online testing which may involve verbal, numerical and personality tests.

 This stage is usually followed by a telephone interview before being invited to an assessment centre.
-If you are unsure about any stage of the application process, you can read our application advice or visit your university careers centre.
+If you are unsure about any stage of the application process, you visit your university careers centre.